realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module3/README.md

 Valgrind: A powerful tool that can tell if the code is doing any invalid operations, no matter if it crashes or not

 Watchdog: This is another process that checks whether a program is running and, when it's not, starts the program again

+Watchpoints: Debugging feature that lets code run until a variable or expression changes